Domestic violence in China: Legal Services and Governmental Entities

 According to the report published in 2017 on the implementation of the Domestic Violence Law of 2015, there are more than 2,000 shelter locations provided for victims of domestic violence across the country.
 However, most of these shelters are not very well-equipped for providing assistance to the victims often because they do not have the resources to the basic needs of victims or the staff is not knowledgeable enough about how to help domestic violence victims.

 Some social work service centers, women-rights organizations, and women and children legal support centers also provided shelter and legal support to victims and/or launched local campaigns against domestic violence.

 Anti-domestic Violence Grassroots Campaigns

 On Valentine's Day of 2012, a group of Chinese feminist activists, including Li Tingting, dressed up as brides on streets in Beijing wearing wedding dresses with red stains to represent blood and wearing heavy make-up as if they were beaten.
 Some of them also held up signs with slogans against domestic violence.
 In December 2012, more young Chinese women's rights activists went on the street to protest against domestic violence in a similar fashion in five major Chinese cities: Hangzhou, Shanghai, Guangzhou, Xi'an, and Dongguan.
 Later in 2013 and 2014, similar performances occurred on the street in other cities including Zhengzhou, Yunnan, and Shenzhen.
 Historically, they are collectively referred to as "The Bloody Brides" campaign.

 Incidence and statistics

+While violence against women is the most common manifestation of domestic violence, it is not the only form.
+Domestic violence includes violence against any member within a household by a relative or partner.

+In terms of detailed statistics, though the ACWF and the National Bureau of Statistics of China release reports on domestic violence issues revealing the number of cases and victims, there currently is no well-organized official database.
+News and related articles calling for more attention, even in official news reports by the ACWF use the same statistics repeatedly while up-to-date surveys are conducted with joint efforts.